08 Sep How GFCIs Protect Your Home & Family(Last Updated On: January 20, 2018)

 The ESFI provides a simple video detailing GFCI testing instructions.

 The best way to test a GFCI is based on the manufacturer’s instructions.
-However, if the instructions are not readily available, here is a commonly accepted procedure, which are outlined in the testing video.
+However, the general testing follows:

 - Plug a lamp into the outlet and turn the lamp on.